 Based on the information on file, and after having scanned the passenger’s face, the biometric gate will then either open the gate to let the passenger board the plane or will attract the attention of a gate agent to alert them to a possible issue.

-The software being employed in the biometric gates works in a very similar way to how facial recognition software works on smartphones…except that the data it’s able to access to is considerably more powerful.
+The software being employed in the biometric gates works in a very similar way to how facial recognition software works on smartphones…except that the data it’s able to access is considerably more powerful.

 Unlike the eGates that passengers use at airports such as London Heathrow, these biometric gates do not require a passenger to present any documents whatsoever – they just look into the camera and wait to be allowed through (hopefully!)